All maps are 2-dimensional prints that are ready to hang, right out of the box. They are meant to be displayed without a

 The aluminum map looks sleek, smooth, and modern.
 It has a high-gloss surface, which gives it deep colors, high contrast, and vibrancy.
 Under good lighting, this map is truly eye-catching.

 Aluminum prints are becoming more and more popular in landscape photography galleries.
 They also make a map look great!

 Our aluminum maps are printed using a dye sublimation technique.
 The map is first printed onto a transfer paper, which is then adhered to a pre-treated piece of aluminum and placed into a heat press.
 Under heat and pressure, the dyes from the transfer paper transform from a solid directly to a gas and are pressed into the surface of the metal.

 The thin, rigid piece of aluminum hangs on the wall with a recessed float mount.
 It stands ½” off the wall and appears to be floating.

 The aluminum is our most resilient option.
 We spilled a beer on one and after wiping it clean it still looked like new!
 It’s also scratch-resistant, but we wouldn’t recommend testing your luck too often.

 Try to avoid placing it in direct sunlight, to maintain longevity.

 If you like a more glossy and eye-catching look, choose the acrylic or the aluminum.
 If you like a more natural and understated look, choose the wood or loose print.

 If you’ll be displaying the map in a room with big and bright windows near the map, you should probably go with the wood option.
 Its matte finish avoids distracting reflections.
 If you have a room that has good lighting options, the acrylic and aluminum prints can really stun.

 We’re confident that you’re going to love your map.
-We offer a full refund on any map you aren’t happy with within 30 days of receipt, provided it is in original condition.
+We offer a full refund on any map you aren’t happy with within 30 days of receipt.
 And the return shipping is on us if you're in the US.